irublev/springboot-api-rest-example/.k8s/README.md

 ### Advantages

 - Now volume with database data belongs only to database
-- Now crashing of one component does not lead immediately to stopping the other
+- Components are separated: now crashing of one component does not lead immediately to stopping the other

 ### Disadvantages